trilinos/Trilinos/cmake/std/atdm/README.md

   drive builds and tests on the given platform.
 (See comments in the top of the script for instructions.)

+* **ctest-s-local-test-driver.sh**: Uses the script
+  `Trilinos/cmake/ctest/drivers/atdm/smart-jenkins-driver.sh` script to drive builds and tests on the given platform and submit results to CDash.
+(See comments in the top of the script for instructions.)

 Each supported ATDM system `<system-name>` has its own sub-directory with the
 contents: